-Getting that power on your walls is hard when your photos are sadly realistic.
+But for those of us that don’t have an artistic bone in our bodies, it’s not that simple.
 The solution?
-Easy – for an experienced designer who’s been in that exact position many times before.
-Here are a few strategies you can use to turn your very real-world, crystal clear photos into abstract pieces of modern art that will have your guests buzzing and arguing about what it all means.
+Here are a few strategies you can use to turn your real-world, crystal clear photos into abstract pieces of modern art that will have your guests buzzing and arguing about what it all means.

 From Canvas Photo Prints to Abstract Art Using the Crop Tool

-The crop tool in your image manipulation software of choice doesn’t get its due.
+The crop tool in your image manipulation software of choice is drastically underrated.
 It’s a powerful transformative tool, not just a way to get rid of a photobomb or make an image fit a certain shape or scale.

 Another way to take your too-obvious canvas photo prints and transform it into abstract art worthy of a gallery is to textify it.

 Textify is a nifty tool that will take your photos and turn them into mosaics using letters (or other settings), instantly rendering them into diffuse clouds of colour and text.
 Play around with the settings a little and you can easily reinvent any photo, transforming it into a play of light and text that will make it mysterious for anyone while bumping up the design power of the piece for your walls.